Featured Speakers and Performers

 (she/her)

-Sector Strategy & Community Manager, Spektrix
+Events and Sector Strategy Lead, Spektrix

 Connect with Bethany on LinkedIn